open-mv-sandbox/dacti/docs/daicon.md

 > ⚠️ Always validate all offsets and sizes.

-Multiple entries with the same UUID are distinct, as long as their *major* versions are different.
-Multiple entries with the same UUID *and* major version are **not** distinct, and the parser **MUST** use the last one present in the table.
-This allows for atomic append-only updates to the table.

 Interfaces are arbitrary binary data, and how they are interpreted is decided by the specific format using daicon containers.
 Derived formats are encouraged to reuse standard interface specifications where possible.

 > ⚠️ Interfaces are not required to pack tightly.
 A file can, and commonly will, contain much more data than just the interface data regions.

+#### Duplicates

+Multiple entries with the same UUID are distinct, as long as their *major* versions are different.
+Multiple entries with the same UUID *and* major version are not valid, and the parser **MUST** reject this.

+This **SHOULD** enforce that there is no situation where continuing to read a table will change the interfaces already found, and an implementation can decide to early-bail if it has found the interfaces it needs.

 ### Inner Data